dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-Now that we're returning an `Option` we can use
+Now that we're returning an `Option`, we can use
 [`if let Some`](https://doc.rust-lang.org/rust-by-example/flow_control/if_let.html) which is pretty cool.
-We don't have to use a match statement since we're only interested in the `Some` case.
+We don't have to match on the `Option` since we're only interested in the `Some` case.

-Now we can look into pushing a bunch of blocks, a "chain" if you will.
+Now we can look into pushing a bunch of blocks, a "*chain*" of blocks, if you will.

 ## Implementing The Blockchain

 _(My favorite pun in this entire tutorial series)_

 What do we actually need to execute a blockchain move?
-You're first instinct might be to take each block in the chain and move them by one.
+Your first instinct might be to take each block in the chain and move them, one by one.

 Consider this scenario:

 ```console